 - HEPA filter on the vacuum cleaner.

 There is a huge upside to all this — most summers, people encounter traffic jams and crowding.
-This year, even on Fourth of July and Memorial Day it was pleasant being out and about.
+In 2020, even on Fourth of July and Memorial Day it was pleasant being out and about.

 There are a few downsides to all this.
 We try to provide enough of everything to keep our guests comfy, but given the new cleaning protocols, we are providing fewer of some things and have stopped providing some things altogether: